cgrates/cgrates/docs/filters.rst

  type FilterRule struct {
 	Type            string              // Filter type
-	FieldName       string              // Name of the field providing us the Values to check (used in case of some ) Values          []string            // Filter definition }
+	Element       	string              // Name of the field providing us the Values to check (used in case of some ) Values          []string            // Filter definition }